BumikaNagendra/Image-Captioning/README.md

 # Image-Captioning
-### Using Flickr8k dataset to train the model and predict captions related to the imagews
+Using Flickr8k dataset to train the model and predict captions related to the images